aria-systems-group/PDDLtoSim/README.md

 ## Spot Troubleshooting notes

-You can build `spot` from source, official git [repo](https://gitlab.lrde.epita.fr/spot/spot) or Debain package.
-If you do source intallation, then run the following command to verify your installation
+You can build `spot` from source, official git [repo](https://gitlab.lrde.epita.fr/spot/spot) or Debian package.
+If you do source installation, then run the following command to verify your installation

 ```bash
 ltl2tgba --version